Donald Trump Without His Orange Tan And Hair Looks Exactly Like Old Man Potter From ‘It’s A Wonderful Life’

 “We’ve all come to expect unbridled dishonesty from Trump about every imaginable topic, and what he claims about how his skin got its tangerine tone is extremely far down on my list of concerns about the dude,” the report said of the White House statement this week that many pegged as a lie.
 “But directing other people to lie about his skin — that’s a ridiculous (albeit unsurprising) new level of WTF.”

 That led to a backlash on Twitter as users manipulated photos of Trump to show what his skin is likely supposed to look like under the self-tanner or whatever other makeup is used to generate what they see as a very unnatural skin tone.
 Using the tone of Trump’s skin around his eyes, which seem to be immune to the orange hue, they showed the seemingly normal face Trump would have without whatever products he uses.
-Others took it a step further, taking away his famous comb-over making him bald (as he appears to be naturally).
+Others took it a step further, taking away his famous comb-over making him bald (as he appears to be naturally.)

 As Mikel Jollett noted on Twitter, the result makes Trump look like Old Man Potter from the movie It’s A Wonderful Life, the character who took the No. 6 spot on the American Film Institute’s list of the 50 Greatest Villains in American film history.
 In the movie, Mr. Potter tries to destroy protagonist George Bailey so he can acquire the Bailey Building & Loan, one of the few businesses in town that he doesn’t own and the company that offers mortgages to residents that allow them to buy homes and stay out of his slumlord housing.